learex-zz/macOS-eGPU/README.md

 The parameters in this section will change the behavior of the script.

 `--forceNewest | -f`
-Force the newest nvidia drivers and CUDA drivers to be used.
+Force the newest NVIDIA drivers and CUDA drivers to be used.
 This is not recommended.
 The script will automatically determine the most *stable* drivers.
 Cannot be used with `--uninstall | -u`.

 `--forceReinstall | -l`
 Force an uninstall of installed software although the software may be up to date.
 Can be used to fix corrupt software installations.